CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 #### Type definition

-Addition of service spec is metadata.network field.
+Addition of service spec is spec.network field.
 By default, it is the default network of the tenant.

 ```yaml
 apiVersion: v1